krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 The libdefaults section may contain any of the following relations:

 **allow_weak_crypto**
-    If this is set to 0 (for false), then weak encryption types will be filtered out of the previous three lists (as noted in :ref:`senct_label`).
+    If this is set to 0 (for false), then weak encryption types will be filtered out of the previous three lists (as noted in :ref:`Supported_Encryption_Types_and_Salts`).
 The default value for this tag is false, which may cause authentication failures in existing Kerberos infrastructures that do not support strong crypto.
 Users in affected environments should set this tag to true until their infrastructure adopts stronger ciphers.

 **ap_req_checksum_type**
      An integer which specifies the type of AP-REQ checksum to use in authenticators.